On ordered Ramsey numbers of bounded-degree graphs: Our results

 \begin{theorem} For every real $\varepsilon >0$, there is a constant $C(\varepsilon)$ such that, for every integer $n$, every bipartite graph $G$ on $n$ vertices with maximum degree 2 admits an ordering $\cG$ of $G$ that is contained in every ordered graph with $N \colonequals C(\varepsilon) n$ vertices and with at least $\varepsilon N^2$ edges. \end{theorem}

+We note that no such Tur\'{a}n-type statement is true for a $2$-regular graph $G$ that is not bipartite, since then $G$ contains an odd cycle and thus no ordering of such a graph is contained in any ordering of the complete bipartite graph $K_{N/2,N/2}$ with $N^2/4$ edges.

+For the multi-colored case, perhaps the following result, which is in similar spirit as Theorem~\ref{thm-evenCycleInBlowUp}, might be true.
+For every graph $G$ on $n$ vertices with maximum degree $2$ and for every $\varepsilon > 0$, there is a constant $C(\varepsilon)>0$ such that every ordered graph on $N \colonequals C(\varepsilon) n$ vertices with at least $\varepsilon N^3$ copies of $\mathcal{K}_3$ contains some ordering of $G$ as an ordered subgraph.
+If true, such a statement would immediately imply a version of Theorem~\ref{thm-2Regular} for any bounded number of colors.

-For the upper bounds in the case of larger maximum degree, a simple corollary of Theorem~\ref{thm-intChromNum}, states that every graph on $n$ vertices with constant maximum degree admits an ordering $\cG$ with $\OR(\cG)$ polynomial in~$n$.
+For the upper bounds in the case of larger maximum degree, a simple corollary of Theorem~\ref{thm-intChromNum}, states that every graph $G$ on $n$ vertices with constant maximum degree $\Delta$ admits an ordering $\cG$ with $\OR(\cG)$ polynomial in~$n$.
+To obtain such a bound, it suffices to consider a proper coloring of $V(G)$ with $\Delta+1$ colors and order $G$ by placing the $\Delta+1$ color classes as $\Delta+1$ disjoint intervals.
+The interval chromatic number of the resulting ordering is then $\Delta+1$ and we obtain the following bound from Theorem~3.1 in~\cite{cfls14}.

 \begin{corollary} For a positive integer $\Delta$, every graph $G$ with $n$ vertices and with maximum degree $\Delta$ satisfies $\minr(G) \leq O(n^{(\Delta+1)\lceil\log(\Delta+1)\rceil+1})$.